9 Web Design Principles: What Makes a Good Website

 Slack demo by Clay

-Responsive Design Is Necessary
+4. Responsive and Mobile Friendly Design Is Necessary

 And because web surfers worldwide access web pages regardless of platform, it’s never been more true that following web design principles allows a page to respond seamlessly on mobile devices.